Machine learning as an improved estimator for magnetization curve and spin gap: Method

-where $|C|$ denotes the determinant of $C$.
-This maximization problem is solved by using a numerical package~\cite{numericalrecipe} such as the conjugate-gradient method or the downhill simplex method.
-By using the obtained hyperparameters, we have a continuous and generally nonlinear model function for arbitrary $x$ as
+and $|C|$ denotes the determinant of $C$.
+This maximization problem is solved by a numerical package~\cite{numericalrecipe}, such as the conjugate-gradient method or the downhill simplex method.
+With the estimates of the hyperparameters, we have a continuous and generally nonlinear model function for arbitrary $x$ as

 This function consists of data $\{ y_j\}$ with their weights given by the Gaussian kernel function.
-It is analytically differentiable in any order because $x$ only appears in $K(x, x_i)$.

-In the following, we explain our specific method of analyzing the magnetization curve of the $S=1/2$ AF $\Delta$-chain model~\cite{kubodelta,totadelta,sendelta,kikuchidelta}.
-This is a frustrated magnetic system with the exact single-dimer ground state.
-A finite spin gap opens above the ground state.
-Its experimental realization was also reported by Kikuchi {\it et al.}~\cite{kikuchidelta}.
-The lattice shape is depicted in the inset of Fig.~\ref{fig:delta}(a).
-We expect to observe a $1/2$-plateau in the magnetization curve, where a singlet dimer and a triplet dimer sit in an alternating order.
-However, the existence of the magnetic plateau is unclear if we evaluate the magnetization curve by the difference as shown in Fig.~\ref{fig:delta}(b).
+We may roughly consider that the weight is larger if the data is closer to $x$ or the error bar is smaller.
+Since $x$ appears only in $K(x, x_i)$, we can find the derivatives of ${\cal F}(x)$ by replacing $K(x, x_i)$ with $\partial K(x, x_i)/\partial x$ and its higher derivatives.

-We calculated the ground-state energy by the exact-diagonalization method on a system with 30 spins.
-They are plotted in Fig.~\ref{fig:delta}(a) by open circles.
-When the magnetic plateau exists in a magnetization curve, $H(M)$ of Eq.~(\ref{eq:HM}) jumps at $M=M_{\rm p}$, where $M_{\rm p}$ denotes the plateau magnetization.
-The ground-state energy therefore should exhibit a sudden change of slope at the plateau point $(M_{\rm p}, E_{\rm p})$.
-Because of this, we cannot model the ground-state energy data $(M_i, E_i)$ by one smooth function that straddles the plateau point.
-We first fix the location of the plateau point by the kernel method as unknown parameters.
-This algorithm is the same as the one with which we estimated~\cite{totabayes} the critical temperature out of the raw data of the energy and the magnetization.
-The critical temperature was fixed as the exclusion point that cannot be modeled by one smooth function.
+Now, suppose that we have a set of energy data, $(M_i, E_i)$, as shown in Fig.~\ref{fig:income}(a).
+When the magnetic plateau exists in the magnetization curve, the function $H(M)$ of equation~(\ref{eq:HM}) should jump at $M=M_{\rm p}$ and the data $(M_i, E_i)$ should exhibit a sudden change of slope at the plateau point.
+Because of this, we cannot model all the energy data by one smooth function that straddles the plateau point.
+This is the same situation in which we determined the phase transition temperature in the two-dimensional Ising model by the B-GK method~\cite{totabayes}.
+Energy data were not modeled by a smooth function beyond the phase transition temperature.
+The critical temperature was estimated as an exclusion point.
+Here, we follow the same recipe.

-We thus split the energy data set into the high-field region and the low-field region by the plateau point $(M_{\rm p}, E_{\rm p})$, which are now unknown parameters.
+We first split the energy data into the high-field region ($M>M_{\rm p}$) and the low-field region ($M<M_{\rm p}$) at a plateau point $(M_{\rm p}, E_{\rm p})$, which is for the moment unknown and is to be estimated by the Bayesian inference.
+We start the inference from a random initial value of $(M_{\rm p}, E_{\rm p})$.
 We set $d_{\rm h}$ pieces of points $(x_i, y_i)$ from the data in the high-field region as